Chair: Elizabeth Bernstein

-Professors: Tina Campt (Women's, Gender & Sexuality Studies and Africana Studies), Elizabeth Castelli (Religion), Yvette Christianse (Africana Studies and English), Kim Hall (Africana Studies and English), Janet Jakobsen, Laura Kay (Physics & Astronomy), Dorothy Ko (History), Lisa Tiersten (History), Deborah Valenze (History), Nancy Worman (Classics)
+Professors: Tina Campt (Women's, Gender & Sexuality Studies and Africana Studies; on leave in 2014-15), Elizabeth Castelli (Religion), Yvette Christianse (Africana Studies and English), Kim Hall (Africana Studies and English), Janet Jakobsen, Laura Kay (Physics & Astronomy), Dorothy Ko (History), Neferti Tadiar, Lisa Tiersten (History), Deborah Valenze (History), Nancy Worman (Classics)

-Associate Professors: Elizabeth Bernstein (Women's, Gender & Sexuality Studies and Sociology; on leave on spring 2013), Rebecca Jordan-Young (on leave on spring 2013), Kaiama L. Glover (Africana Studies and French), Irena Klepfisz (Adjunct), Anupama Rao (History)
+Associate Professors: Elizabeth Bernstein (Women's, Gender & Sexuality Studies and Sociology), Rebecca Jordan-Young, Kaiama Glover (Africana Studies and French), Irena Klepfisz (Adjunct), Nara Milanich (History), Premilla Nadasen (History), Celia Naylor (Africana Studies & History), Anupama Rao (History)

 Assistant Professors: Deborah Coen (History)